How much does a funeral cost?

-The costs that apply will vary depending on where you live and whether you choose burial or cremation for your loved one:
+The costs that apply will vary depending on where you live and whether you choose burial or cremation for your loved one

 The average cost of a basic burial funeral is £5,033 in the UK.
 Burial funeral costs will vary across the UK and usually comprise:

 - The exclusive right of burial (EROB) - This is the physical space itself, also referred to as the burial plot.
 The cost of the burial plot will depend on the cemetery, location within it and the type of plot.
-A standard, single-depth plot can cost anything from a few hundred pounds in rural areas to thousands of pounds in major cities.
+A standard, single-depth plot can cost anything from a few hundred pounds in rural areas to thousands of pounds in larger cities.